PolyUDavid/CoPEM-Framework/README.md

 ### Development Team

-This framework was developed by our research team at [Your Institution] from January 2024 to December 2025.
+This framework was developed by our research team at Hong Kong Polytechnic University, Department of Electrical and Electronic Engineering from January 2024 to December 2025.
 All code was manually written and rigorously tested to ensure reproducibility and reliability.

 ---